 In common with many charitable organizations, the organization derives revenue from contributions and donated goods the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to recorded contributions, operational excess, cash flows from operations for the years ended December 31, 2021 and 2020, current assets as at December 31, 2021 and 2020, and net assets as at January 1 and December 31 for both the 2021 and 2020 years.
-Our audit opinion on the financial statements for the year ended December 31, 2020 was modified accordingly because of the possible effects of this limitation of scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to recorded contributions, operational excess, cash flows from operations for the years ended December 31, 2022 and 2021, current assets as at December 31, 2022 and 2021, and net assets as at January 1 and December 31 for both the 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended December 31, 2021 was modified because of the effects of this departure from Canadian accounting standards for not-for-profit organizations.

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Organization in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with those requirements.
+We are independent of the organization in accordance with ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion.